adonese/adonese.github.io/_posts/2018-01-23-a-friend-of-mine.md

 ---
 Money's paper is a special type of papers that only used by authorized companies.
 It is typically used in the company's official documents e.g., contracts.

-A friend of mine (a bad that actually thinks our governors are villain, screw you anti-progression), he was being summoned in response to his recent posts.
+A friend of mine (a bad one that actually thinks our governors are villain, screw you anti-progression), he was being summoned in response to his recent posts.
 Anyways, once he got there, he found his own posts were printed on money papers.
+Those were bloody valuable posts he got.

 I didn't actually ask him about their conversation, though I will fake one for you.

 My villain friend: Hi Sir,